bartek1009x/Volta/README.md

 # Volta
 Volta is a WIP 2D game development framework for Luau written in C++.
 This is a passion project and one I'll use to learn more about C++, so expect the code to not be of the highest quality.

+It is theoretically cross platform, but currently only officially supports Windows, Linux and macOS (though **macOS has no official builds**, so you will have to compile the framework yourself for it).
+Android and iOS support is planned in the future.

+# Usage
+You can run your game by running your luau script through the Volta executable like this: `volta main.luau` (where the filename can be anything other than main too)

 # AI usage in the project
-Used AI to write code sparingly - not to vibecode too much, just to assist with some tasks, explain some things, find bugs, etc. Except for the CMake configuration for building, that's pretty much all AI.
-And the `require()` implementation.
+Used AI to write code sparingly - not to vibecode too much, just to assist with some tasks, explain some things, find bugs, etc.
+The only parts of the project that used AI extensively were:
+- the CMake configuration for building,
+- the `require()` implementation,
+- the Animated Sprite object.

 Besides that only a little AI code here and there, sparingly.

-# Usage
-You can run your game by running your luau script through the Volta executable like this: `volta main.luau` (where the filename can be anything other than main too)

 # Building and dependencies
 To build the framework yourself you need SDL3, SDL3_image, SDL3_mixer, SDL3_ttf and OpenSSL installed on your system.